PyMoDAQ/PyMoDAQ/docs/src/example/arduino_ubuntu.rst

 Read an Arduino on Ubuntu
 =========================

-In this example of use, we will present how to read the temperature from an analogue output of an Arduino board with PyMoDAQ installed on Ubuntu.
+In this example of use, we will present how to read an analogue output of an Arduino board with PyMoDAQ installed on Ubuntu.

 This example may be among the cheapest ways to test PyMoDAQ with an actual detector, as the only expenses are an